raine/anki-llm/README.md

 anki-llm workspace info
 ```

-`anki-llm.yaml` is optional — use it for per-directory settings like a default
+`anki-llm.yaml` is optional; use it for per-directory settings like a default
 model:

 ```yaml